 - There are many other factors that determine protein absorption such as the pH levels of the gut, the permeability of the intestinal lining, protein sensitivity, and the presence of hormones related to gastric emptying.

-- If eating fewer meals with higher amounts of protein our body will adjust to the amount of protein we eat.
+- If eating fewer meals with higher amounts of protein, our body will adjust to the amount of protein we eat.
 Intestines will contract according to the speed at which it can digest food.
 If they can’t handle any more protein, then they won’t waste this precious resource away but will simply slow down gastric emptying.
 After a few moments when you’ve digested the protein you’ve already consumed, the intestines will then move the remaining protein down the line so to say and continue absorption.

 - Triggering muscle protein synthesis is mostly regulated through leucine, which is the main anabolic amino acid.
 It requires about 2-3 grams of leucine to activate muscle protein synthesis and generally, you can get that amount of leucine from 20-30 grams of a complete protein.
-Best source of leucine is eggs.
+Best source of leucine are eggs.

 - When you’re doing intermittent fasting and you’re eating a ketogenic diet, then the protein you eat will be used primarily for protein synthesis instead of gluconeogenesis because there’s not much need for glucose-derived energy.
 Hence, you’ll end up assimilating your protein from food better instead of burning it off as sugar.

-Even considering the above the magic amount of protein seems to be about 30 grams but still consider that muscle protein synthesis may continue for 24 to 48 hours post-workout.
+Even considering the above, the magic amount of protein seems to be about 30 grams but still consider that muscle protein synthesis may continue for 24 to 48 hours post-workout.

 What does that amount look like?
 Here are a few examples…

-- 1 cup cottage cheese (28 grams protein)
+- 1 cup cottage cheese (28 grams protein).

-- 20gr of Greek yogurt plus a handful of nuts (25g)
+- 20gr of Greek yogurt plus a handful of nuts (25g).

-- A palm size portion of steak, fish and/or poultry (28g)
+- A palm size portion of steak, fish and/or poultry (28g).

-- 3 whole eggs (27g)
+- 3 whole eggs (27g).

 - Sufficient amount of protein is required for optimal health and you probably need more than the RDA.

-- All animal protein provides the essential amino-acids where-as plant protein needs to be combined.
+- All animal protein provides the essential amino-acids whereas plant protein needs to be combined.